 National Qigong Association

-Look for news about the annual NQA Conference where you can experience many fine teachers.
-The 2017 NQA Conference will be held in Newark, NJ, an easy train ride from Newark Airport, New York City and many parts of New Jersey!
+Look for news about the annual NQA Conference where you can experience many excellent teachers.
+The 2019 NQA Conference will be held in Albany, NY, easy enough to drive or take a train there.
 On the NQA website, you can also find articles and research information about Qigong & Tai Chi.
 Under “Resources,” there is an excellent article entitled What is Qigong.
 The site also includes a video of the DVD Five Treasures Qigong.

 Omega Institute for Holistic Studies, Rhinebeck, NY. for workshops in many areas with fine teachers from early spring through fall. www.eomega.org When you go to the site, google “Qigong” to find the many offerings.